In Concert:

 MMH Fundraising Goals

-Our current fundraising campaign goes toward becoming sustainable as an independent organization.
+Our current fundraising goals go toward becoming sustainable as an independent organization.

-Our current fundraising campaign goes toward becoming sustainable as an independent organization.
+Our current fundraising goals go toward becoming sustainable as an independent organization.

 The Monterey Meeting House